oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `weblogic.domainUID: <uid>`, where `<uid>` is the domain UID from the Domain resource
 * `weblogic.serverName: <server-name>`, where `<server-name>` is the name of the WebLogic Server instance
 * `weblogic.clusterName: <cluster-name>`, where `<cluster-name>` is the name of the cluster of which this instance is a member, if any
-* `weblogic.domainRestartVersion: <restart-version>`, matches `domain.spec.restartVersion` once the pod is up to date with this version
+* `weblogic.domainRestartVersion: <restart-version>`, matches `domain.spec.restartVersion` after the pod is up to date with this version
-* `weblogic.introspectVersion: <introspect-version>`, matches `domain.spec.introspectVersion` once the pod is up to date with this version
+* `weblogic.introspectVersion: <introspect-version>`, matches `domain.spec.introspectVersion` after the pod is up to date with this version

 Prior to creating a Pod, the operator replaces variable references allowing the Pod content to be templates.
 The format of these variable references is `$(VARIABLE_NAME)` where `VARIABLE_NAME` is one of the variable names available in the container for the WebLogic Server instance.
 The default set of environment variables includes: